VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Related Work

 \section{Related Work}

 To develop an effective end-to-end learning methodology for multimodal CRS, as well as to establish benchmark datasets for evaluation, studies have contributed meaningful datasets to support recommendation tasks in various domains, as listed in Tab.~\ref{tab:dataset_comparison}.
-However, existing conversational recommendation datasets are limited and fall short of meeting the needs of our study as below: \begin{itemize} \item \textbf{Lack of Fashion Datasets:} Most existing conversational recommendation datasets are not about fashion shopping.
-They usually focus on movies~\citep{redial,TG-ReDial, INSPIRED}, while some cover restaurants, product search/recommendation or travel~\citep{mgshopdial,correccurated, MMConv}, which are not transferable to our study.
+However, existing conversational recommendation datasets are limited and fall short of meeting the needs of our study as follows: \begin{itemize} \item \textbf{Lack of Fashion Datasets:} Most existing conversational recommendation datasets are not about fashion shopping.
+They usually focus on movies~\citep{redial,TG-ReDial, INSPIRED}, while some cover restaurants, product search/recommendation or travel~\citep{mgshopdial,correccurated, MMConv,wen2024elaborativesubtopicqueryreformulation,wen2025simpleeffectiveelaborativequery}, which are not transferable to our study.

-\item \textbf{Lack of Explicit User Feedback:} The rating included along with the existing datasets serves only as an indicator of conversation quality rather than feedback on recommended items during conversations, as well as overall user satisfaction throughout the whole experience ~\citep{MMConv,correccurated}, which hinders further evaluation of the recommendation quality based on dialogue data.
+\item \textbf{Lack of Explicit User Feedback:} The rating included along with the existing datasets serves only as an indicator of conversation quality rather than feedback on recommended items during conversations, as well as overall user satisfaction throughout the whole experience ~\citep{MMConv,correccurated}, which hinders comprehensive evaluation of recommendation quality.

 \item \textbf{Lack of User History and Profiles:} Most existing multimodal conversational datasets either lack personal profiles~\citep{MMD, sure, simmc2.0}, adapt them directly from interaction data~\citep{fashionrec}, or generate them using LLMs~\citep{MUSE}.
 This reflects a lack of a real user profile associated with the speaker.
 This limits the opportunity to develop stronger elicitation methods, since long-term preferences are missing~\citep{Jannach_2021}.